-Roux-en-Y gastric bypass surgery is one of the most common weight loss surgeries, accounting for about 47% of all weight loss surgeries.
+Roux-en-Y gastric bypass surgery was once the most common weight loss surgeries, but it is far outpaced by the sleeve gastrectomy.
+Gastric bypass accounts for only 18% of weight loss surgeries.
 The procedure has two parts:

 Part One: Making a Small Pouch in the Stomach

 The surgeon divides the stomach into a large portion and a much smaller one.
 Then, in a process sometimes called "stomach stapling,” the small part of the stomach is sewn or stapled together to make a pouch, which can hold only a cup or so of food.

 With such a small stomach, people feel full quickly and eat less.
 This strategy is also called "restrictive," because the new stomach size restricts how much food it can hold.

 The surgeon disconnects the new, small stomach pouch from the majority of the stomach and first part of the small intestine (the duodenum), and then connects it to a part of the small intestine slightly farther down (the jejunum).
 This surgical technique is called a "Roux-en-Y."